MaximumPigs/MaximumPigs.github.io/_posts/2024-01-03-project-detection-lab-part-one.md

   run: terraform apply -auto-approve -var="runner_ip=${{ secrets.MY_IP }}"
 ```

-Another nice thing I've added is the cost calculator from Clongs AWS README.md file.
+Another nice thing I've added is the cost calculator from Clong's AWS README.md file.
 [2] As well as a step summary of the Terraform outputs, for ease of reference later.

 ```yaml
 # Gets Terraform state and generates cost using cost.modules.tf